Books, FAQs

 People who have never sprouted before might get overwhelmed at the thought of trying something new.
 And some may be scared to try it if they’ve heard about mold and food poisoning from sprouts.

 But I’m here to set the record straight.
-In my humble opinion, sprouting is one of the BEST (and easiest) things you can add to your life to improve your health and nutrition.
+Sprouting is one of the BEST (and easiest) things you can add to your life to improve your health and nutrition.

 Sprouting is a simple and nutritious way to add fresh greens and sprouts to your diet.
 It requires minimal equipment and can be done in just a few steps.